xuankimtran/docs-1/pages/katalon-analytics/docs/view-test-cases.md

 <img src="https://raw.githubusercontent.com/katalon-studio/docs-images/master/katalon-analytics/docs/view-test-cases/platform-coverage.png" width=100% alt="platform coverage">

-You can review the details of Test Case's quality based on operating system (OS) and browsers.
+You can review Test Case quality based on operating systems and browsers.

-You can check the updates on a weekly or monthly basis.
+You can view quality changes on a weekly or monthly time scale.